Bitlancer/strings-documentation/README.md

 ### Public DNS Entries

-Strings will automatically add public DNS entries for all of your devices except load-balancers when they are spun up.
+With the excpetion of load-balancers, Strings will automatically add public DNS entries for all of your devices when they are spun up.
 The DNS entries are created based on the following formula: device-name.target.organization-infra.net.

 Ex: python.dfw01.bitlancer-infra.net

 ## Formations

-A formation represents a group of devices that should be managed together.
-Typically this includes services that are clustered like MySQL or LDAP.
-A formation can and often does contain only a single device however.
+A formation represents a logical grouping of tightly coupled devices that are managed together.
+Think cluster.
+A formation does not need to contain more then one device however.

+Two good examples of formations are:

+* A MySQL formation composed of a MySQL master and a MySQL slave
+* A web formation composed of a load-balancer and multiple application servers

 ## Applications

-An application is a logical grouping of devices.
-It is composed of one or more formations and represents the full stack of services that are required to run the larger service you are offering.
-For example, a website built on Wordpress would require Apache, PHP, and MySQL and therefore would be composed of an Apache-PHP formation and a MySQL formation.
+An application is composed of one or more formations and represents the full stack of services that are required to run the larger service you are offering.
+For example, a website built on Wordpress would require Apache, PHP, and MySQL and therefore might be composed of an Apache-PHP application server formation and a MySQL formation.

 ### Application Deployment

 Putting application code and data in place is handled via *Deploy Scripts*.

+#### Deploy Script

-A *Deploy Script* is nothing more then an executable that handles the afformentioned tasks within the context of your application.
+A *Deploy Script* is an executable that handles setting up your application.
+This can and often does include setting up your application code, pulling in libraries, running schema upgrades, and a slew of other tasks.

-Currently, Strings requires you to host your deploy script in a version control system.
-This is generally best practice but it also allows Strings to run whatever code you would like.
-For security, this is done within your environment on a *Jump Server*.
+Currently Strings requires you to host your deploy script in a version control system.
+As a result, your deploy script can be written in any language or around any framework you would like.
+In order for us to support this kind of flexibility without compromising security we run your deploy script in your environment on a *Jump Server*.

 #### Jump Server